Categories: SA Valuer Blog447 words1.7 min read

 SHARE

 The SAIV 2026 National Seminar & AGM brought together valuation professionals, property experts, and industry leaders for two days of insightful discussions, networking, and knowledge sharing at the Gateway Hotel in Umhlanga.
-With a strong focus on the future of the property and valuation sector, the event blended technical expertise, market analysis, and real-world exploration.

-The seminar officially opened with a warm address by Kobus Nel, President of SAIV, setting the tone for collaboration and forward-looking dialogue.
+The seminar officially opened with a warm address by Kobus NelPresident of SAIV, setting the tone for collaboration and forward-looking dialogue.
 Delegates were welcomed into an environment designed to foster industry updates, networking, and meaningful connections.

-Day 2 of the National Seminar and AGM continued the momentum with sessions that explored the economic and market forces shaping property investment.
-Workshop 1 was facilitated by Thys Beukes, with insights from Eileen Andrew and Malusi Mthuli, this session explored investment drivers such as yields, interest rates, risk, and returns, helping delegates better understand current market forces.
-During workshop 2, Dean Ward unpacked the complexities of hospital valuations, highlighting unique factors influencing healthcare property markets and sparking discussion on methodology and evolving sector demands.
-In Workshop 3, Xoliswa Ndlovu,
+Workshop 1 was facilitated by Thys Beukes, Director at MRB Property Valuation, with insights from Eileen Andrew and Malusi Mthuli.
+This session explored investment drivers such as yields, interest rates, risk, and returns, helping delegates better understand current market forces.

-Environmental Management & GIS professional at eThekwini Municipality presented on interpreting spatial evidence from GIS into value, demonstrating how geographic data supports informed valuation decisions and emphasizing the growing importance of GIS technology in the profession.
+In Workshop 3, Xoliswa Ndlovu, Environmental Management & GIS professional at the eThekwini Municipality, presented on interpreting spatial evidence from GIS into value, demonstrating how geographic data supports informed valuation decisions and emphasising the growing importance of GIS technology in the profession.

 Across both days, the seminar reinforced the critical role of valuation professionals in navigating an evolving property landscape.
 From infrastructure and healthcare to investment strategies and spatial data, the sessions highlighted the diverse challenges and opportunities shaping the industry.
-With expert speakers, immersive site visits, and engaging discussions, the 2026 National Seminar & AGM proved to be a platform for collaboration, innovation, and professional growth, leaving delegates better equipped to meet the demands of a rapidly changing sector.

 Leave A Comment